ivivanov/gointerview/content/040-advanced.md

 ---

-### 5. Explain how type assertions work in Go
+### 5. How do type assertions and type switches work in Go?

-Type assertion in Go allows you to extract the underlying concrete value from a variable of interface type.
-This is particularly useful when working with interfaces, as they can hold values of any type, leading to ambiguity about the actual type stored.
+Type assertions allow you to extract the underlying concrete value from an interface variable.
+They are essential for working with interface types when you need access to the concrete type's methods or fields.

-#### Key Concepts

-**Syntax:**
+#### Type Assertion Syntax

 ```go
 value, ok := interfaceValue.(ConcreteType)